-Suzanne is a freelance project manager, curator and consultant based in Bath who specialises in developing and delivering public art projects ranging from one-off events to permanent visual art commissions.
+Suzanne is a freelance project manager, curator and consultant based in Bath who specialises in developing and delivering art projects in the public realm ranging from one-off events to permanent visual art commissions.

-Past projects include Edith & Hans by Sarah Staton (a project managed by Suzanne on behalf of Field Art Projects), Spaceplates Greenhouse, a commission by Danish artists N55 and Anne Romme (managed on behalf of Ginkgo Projects) and an Arts Council England funded programme of small commissions in Totnes, Devon which she developed, fundraised for and project managed.
+Past projects include Edith & Hans by Sarah Staton (a project managed by Suzanne on behalf of Field Art Projects); a programme of work by Tania Kovats and Anne-Marie Culhane in Exeter created in response to the river and flood defence improvements; Spaceplates Greenhouse, a commission by Danish artists N55 in collaboration with architect Anne Romme (managed on behalf of Ginkgo Projects) and an Arts Council England funded programme of small commissions in Totnes, Devon which she developed, fundraised for and project managed.

-Suzanne has worked in both the public and private sectors, and is currently working as a project manager on a freelance basis for art consultancy Ginkgo Projects.
-She has also worked as a project manager for Field Art Projects and arts in healthcare specialist Willis Newson.
+Suzanne has worked in both the public and private sectors, as a project manager on a freelance basis for art consultancy Ginkgo Projects , Field Art Projects and arts in healthcare specialist Willis Newson.

 Suzanne previously delivered press and marketing for an independent visual arts trust in Cumbria that runs Abbot Hall Art Gallery, Blackwell, the Arts & Crafts House and the Museum of Lakeland Life.
 She studied History of Art at Cambridge University, before moving to Cumbria to work for the Wordsworth Trust.